Ngel Nyaki Forest Reserve

-In November 2014 a long term monitoring vegetation plot was established in the reserve, funded by Nigerian philanthropist Theophilus Danjuma and administered by the Nigerian Montane Forest Project.
+In November 2014 a long term monitoring vegetation plot was established in the reserve, funded by Nigerian philanthropist Theophilus Danjuma and, administered by the Nigerian Montane Forest Project.
 The research plot is part of the Center for Tropical Forest Science (CTFS) global network operated through the Smithsonian Tropical Research Institute.

 Vegetation

-The reserve contains a stand of rare dry type montane to sub-montane forest and is the only forest of its type left on the heavily populated Mambilla plateau.
+The reserve contains a stand of rare dry type montane to sub-montane forest, and is the only forest of its type left on the heavily populated Mambilla plateau.
 The forest is an isolated fragment of approximately 7.5 km2.
-The forest is diverse in species composition, amongst the most floristically diverse montane–submontane forest stands in Nigeria, and has many tall emergents (e.g. Pouteria altissima, locally exclusive to this forest).
-Four tree species are Red Data listed (Entandrophragma angolense, Lovoa trichilioides, Millettia conraui, Pouteria altissima), and several, such as Anthonotha noldeae are new to West Africa and others new to Nigeria.
+The forest is diverse in species composition, amongst the most floristically diverse montane–submontane forest stands in Nigeria, and has many tall emergents (e.g. Aningeria altissima, locally exclusive to this forest).
+Four tree species are Red Data listed (Entandrophragma angolense, Lovoa trichilioides, Millettia conraui, Aningeria altissima), and several, such as Anthonotha noldeae are new to West Africa and others new to Nigeria.
 An illustrated checklist of the flora of Ngel Nyaki Forest Reserve has been created.

+Climate

+The Ngel Nyaki Forest Reserve has a tropical climate, classified as Am according to the Köppen-Geiger climate classification.
+This means that it has a consistently warm temperature, with no distinct winter season.

+The average annual temperature in the forest reserve is 20.2 °C | 68.3 °F. The hottest month is March, with an average temperature of 22.5 °C | 72.6 °F. The coldest month is August, with an average temperature of 18.3 °C | 65.0 °F.

+The forest reserve receives significant precipitation throughout the year, with an average annual rainfall of 3969 mm | 156.3 inches.
+The wet season runs from May to November, with the highest rainfall occurring in May and October.
+The driest month is January, with an average rainfall of only 4 mm | 0.2 inches.

+Due to its proximity to the equator, the forest reserve does not experience a distinct winter season.
+Temperature variations are not extreme throughout the year, with the temperature fluctuation between the coldest and warmest months being approximately 4.2 °C | 7.6 °F.

+Relative humidity levels in Ngel Nyaki Forest Reserve vary throughout the year, with the highest humidity occurring in August (88%) and the lowest humidity occurring in January (29%).

+August has the highest number of rainy days (22 days), while December has the fewest rainy days (0.77 days).

+Ngel Nyaki Forest Reserve receives an average of 3069.31 hours of sunlight per year, with a monthly average of approximately 101.06 hours.
+The sunniest month is January, with an average of 10.51 hours of sunlight per day, while the cloudiest month is August, with an average of 5.31 hours of sunlight per day.

+The climate of the forest reserve, is characterized by consistently warm temperatures, significant precipitation throughout the year, and high humidity levels.
+The wet season runs from May to November, with the highest rainfall occurring in May and October.